-Since 1971 Former Deputy Attorney General.
-MBC License Defense since 1978.
-Highest Rating.
-Client’s Choice Award 2007-2018.
-Over 235 FIVE STAR Client Reviews & Attorney Endorsements
+Since 1971 Former Deputy Attorney General representing Medical Board.
+Since 1978, MBC License Defense Lawyer.
+Highest Avvo “10” Rating.
+Client’s Choice Award 2007-2019.
+Over 250 “FIVE-STAR” Client Reviews & Attorney Endorsements

 Medical Board of California